mossgreen/mossgreen.github.io/_posts/2018-09-26-Spring-Certification-Spring-Boot.md

 ## What is a Spring Boot starter POM?
 Why is it useful?

 **Starter POMs** are that all the dependencies needed to get started with a certain technology have been gathered.

 A developer can rest assured that there are no dependencies missing and that all the dependencies have versions that work well together.

+All official starters follow a similar naming pattern: `spring-boot-starter-*`, where `*` is a particular type of application.

 ## Spring Boot supports both Java properties and YML files.
 Would you recognize and understand them if you saw them?